Gas price. Pexels Images.

 Gasoline sales are a significant revenue stream for Costco, but they are classified separately from membership fees in its financial reporting.
 This focus on discounted fuel strengthens member loyalty and helps Costco maintain its reputation as a high-value retailer.

-Why does Costco sell gasoline?
+Why is Costco selling gasoline?

 Costco sells gasoline primarily as a way to attract and retain members while boosting overall sales.
 Here’s why: